-Police infringe more on a suspect’s rights as they move from a consensual encounter towards an arrest.
+Law enforcement officers infringe more on your rights as they move from a consensual encounter toward an arrest.
 Each step requires additional justification.

 2. What are consensual police encounters?

 Purely consensual police encounters are not detentions.
-The suspect is free to leave if she chooses.
-Police generally do not need reasonable suspicion or probable cause to initiate a consensual encounter.
-They do not need a reason to talk to someone in public.
+You are free to leave if you choose.
+Law enforcement officers generally do not need reasonable suspicion or probable cause to initiate a consensual encounter.
+They do not need a reason to talk to you in public.2

-Example: A police officer approaches someone on the sidewalk.
+Example: A law enforcement officer approaches someone on the sidewalk.
 He asks if they would mind answering a few questions about a recent shoplifting offense in the area.